stackhpc/openstack-admin-guide/source/introduction.rst

 StackHPC's technical team is available for |support_level| for OpenStack issues related to the |project_name| OpenStack deployment.
-StackHPC support can be contacted through the dedicated Slack channel or by direct email contact at
+StackHPC support can be contacted through the dedicated |chat_system| channel or by direct email contact at |support_email|.
-|support_email|.